 Governor Nathan Deal has made the goal of having every Georgia student reading on grade level by the end of third grade the first priority among his education goals for the state.
 The Governor’s Office of Student Achievement (GOSA) supports the achievement of this goal through the projects in their agency and through their participation in and support of the Get Georgia Reading Campaign.

-There is strong alignment between the Get Georgia Reading Campaign’s four-pillar common agenda and three of the Innovative Literacy programs offered by GOSA: the Reading Mentors Program, Regional Educational Service Agency (RESA) Growing Readers grant, and Innovation Fund grants.
+There is strong alignment between the Get Georgia Reading Campaign’s four-pillar framework and three of the Innovative Literacy programs offered by GOSA: the Early Language and Literacy Mini-Grant Program (a joint effort between GOSA and the Sandra Dunagan Deal Center for Early Language and Literacy at Georgia College), Regional Educational Service Agency (RESA) Growing Readers grant, and Innovation Fund grants.

 The agency promotes the four pillars as a framework for action across the state by embedding them into Innovative Programs work with teachers, school administrators, and district-level administrators as they serve schools to improve teacher practice and student achievement.